 Orientation programmes are designed to help new students become accustomed to their new environment.
 They often include tours of the campus and surrounding areas, information sessions about academic and social resources, and opportunities to meet other new students.

-At the University of Edinburgh, orientation week includes a "Welcome to Edinburgh" tour, where new international students are guided through the city’s key attractions and cultural landmarks.
+Example: At the University of Edinburgh, orientation week includes a "Welcome to Edinburgh" tour, where new international students are guided through the city’s key attractions and cultural landmarks.
 This helps students get their bearings and provides a shared experience with other new students, making it easier to strike up conversations and form connections.

 2. Join Clubs and Societies